 It could just as easily come in the form of purposefully over-budgeted cost areas or an understanding of potential budget trade-offs.

 Remember that filmmaking is collaborative.
 Most experienced department heads, for example, understand that production teams have a fiscal responsibility.
 If their department needs to hire an extra crew member, they’ll likely work with you to free up the necessary funds or find some other solution.

 Oh, and one more thing…

 Day rates aren’t the only cost you pay for production personnel.
 There are many indirect costs that you may need to consider when budgeting crew payroll.
-You’ll need to consider items like workers’ compensation and payroll fees, for example.
+For example, you’ll need to consider items like workers’ compensation and film payroll fees.

 However, there are often less obvious costs connected to crew payroll.
 For example, the size of your crew will also impact the amount you spend on catering.

 If you’re traveling, your crew size will influence the cost of lodging.
 If you’re shooting in town, a larger crew may mean renting a larger parking lot or filing permits for a larger portion of a city street.